Christabel Pankhurst: Suffrage

-After obtaining her law degree in 1906, Christabel moved to the London headquarters of the WSPU, where she was appointed its organising secretary.
-Nicknamed "Queen of the Mob", she was jailed again in 1907 in Parliament Square and in 1909 after the "Rush Trial" at Bow Street Magistrates' Court.
-Between 1913 and 1914 she lived in Paris to escape imprisonment under the terms of the Prisoner's (Temporary Discharge for Ill-Health) Act, better known as the "Cat and Mouse Act" but continued to provided editorial lead to The Suffragette through visitors such as Annie Kenney and Ida Wylie who crossed the Channel for her advice.
+Between 1913 and 1914 Pankhurst lived at a secret location in Paris, France, to escape imprisonment under the terms of the Prisoners (Temporary Discharge for Ill-Health) Act, better known as the "Cat and Mouse Act."
 Other campaigners visited Paris to have Christmas dinner with her in 1912; these included Irene Dallas, Hilda Dallas, Blanche Edwards and Alice Morgan Wright.

-The start of World War I compelled her to return to England in 1914, where she was again arrested.
-Pankhurst engaged in a hunger strike, ultimately serving only 30 days of a three-year sentence.
+While in France, Pankhurst continued to provide the editorial lead to The Suffragette through her contact with visitors, such as Annie Kenney and Ida Wylie, who crossed the Channel for her advice.
+She also wrote an article for New Statesman in October 1913, calling to women for a militant approach in the fight for a female vote.

-She was influential in the WSPU's "anti-male" phase after the failure of the Conciliation Bills.
+Pankhurst was influential in the WSPU's "anti-male" phase after the failure of the Conciliation Bills.
 She wrote a book called The Great Scourge and How to End It on the subject of sexually transmitted diseases and how sexual equality (votes for women) would help the fight against these diseases.
+In 1921, she wrote an article explaining why she never married, saying that the suffrage cause took all of her primary attention.